 Labelling of children's clothing and possessions is very important.
 Teachers are not responsible for lost property.
 Valuable items should not be brought to school.

 Any items found will be kept in the lost property box for one school term.
+The lost property box is located on the stand inside the front entrance of the school.

-Thank you for taking the time to read this.
+Thank you for taking the time to read this booklet.
 We hope we have covered all areas of concern.
 Please ask if there is anything we have omitted.

-St Vincent de Paul Infant School

-St Vincent de Paul Infant School Griffith Avenue Marino Dublin 9 Telephone: 833 4538 Email: depaul.ias@eircom.net www.stvincentdepaulinfantschool.ie
+St Vincent de Paul Infant School Griffith Avenue Marino Dublin 9 Telephone: 833 4538

+Email: depaul.ias@eircom.net www.stvincentdepaulinfantschool.ie